medplum/medplum/packages/docs/docs/app/index.md

 The Medplum App is the user-facing web application available at <https://app.medplum.com/>.
 The app is a quick way to administer projects, manage users, and inspect resources.

-The Medplum app also is a way to configure or view resources required for application development like credentials, automations and more.
+You can use the Medplum app to configure or view resources required for application development like credentials, automations and more.

 ## Getting Started